-Eye-tracking reveals variability in successful social strategies for children with autismFebruary 27th, 2012 in Autism spectrum disorders /
+Eye-tracking reveals variability in successful social strategies for children with autismFebruary 27, 2012 in Medicine & Health / Autism spectrum disorders

 In a study published in the March 2012 issue of the Journal of the American Academy of Child and Adolescent Psychiatry, Katherine Rice and colleagues, from the Marcus Autism Center, Children's Healthcare of Atlanta, and Emory University School of Medicine, used eye-tracking technology to measure the relationship between cognitive and social disability in children with autism spectrum disorders (ASD) and the ability of children with ASD to pay attention to social interactions.